The L1-Potts functional for robust jump-sparse reconstruction: Introduction

-The function $f$ on $[0,1]$ represents data and is assumed to be integrable.
-The minimizers of the $L^1$-Potts functional \eqref{eq:potts_L1} can be considered as the best piecewise constant approximation with respect to the $L^1$-norm and a minimal number of jumps (or equivalently of pieces).
-Obviously, the above $L^1$-Potts functional is associated with $f,$ but we omit this dependence in our notation.

-We consider certain discretizations $P^k_\gamma$ (defined in \eqref{eq:potts_fully_discrete}) of the continuous Potts model \eqref{eq:potts_L1}.
-These discretizations result in discrete weighted $L^1$-Potts problems which can be tackled by our algorithm.
-We obtain the following convergence results.

-\begin{B} The functionals $P^k_\gamma$ $\Gamma$-converge to the continuous $L^1$-Potts functional $P_\gamma$ as the sampling density approaches $0.$ Furthermore, each accumulation point of a sequence of minimizers of the discrete approximations is a minimizer of the continuous model. \end{B}

-$\Gamma$-convergence and convergence of minimizers in relation with the $L^2$-Potts functional are topics of \cite{boysen2009consistencies}, \cite{boysen2007scale}.
-In these papers, $\Gamma$-convergence is shown for a modified $L^2$-Potts functional, which is used in turn to obtain a convergence statement for the minimizers of the discrete approximations as in Theorem B. This approach relies on the Hilbert space structure of $L^2$, and therefore does not carry over to the $L^1$ context.

-We furthermore observe that the $L^1$-Potts functional is able to perform blind deconvolution for mildly blurred data.
-In fact, if data $f = K*g$ is given by a blurring of the piecewise constant signal $g$ using a convolution kernel $K,$ we can show the following assertion. \begin{Ce} For data of the form $f = K*g,$ there are Potts parameters $\gamma$ and a maximal size of the kernel's support such that $g$ is the unique minimizer of the Potts functional $P_\gamma.$ If $f$ is sampled sufficiently dense, the discrete Potts functional yields a solution which equals $g$ up to shift of jump locations of at most half the sampling density.
-As a consequence, these solutions approach $g$ as the sampling becomes finer. \end{Ce} The precise statement is formulated as \autoref{thm:deconvolution_main_extended} and \autoref{thm:deconvolution_main_extended_discr}.
-Experiments show that the deconvolution property persists also in the presence of various types of noise; see \autoref{fig:introductory_example}.

-If the support of the kernel $K$ involved is too large then the $L^1$-Potts functional does not recover intrinsically the true signal $g$ from the blurred data $f =K * g.$ In this case, we tackle the deconvolution problem by minimizing the functional \eqref{eq:potts_L1Conv}.
-Here, we have to assume that the kernel $K$ is known.
 Theoretical properties of the continuous $L^2$ variant of \eqref{eq:potts_L1Conv} have been investigated in \cite{boysen2009jump}.
-However, to the best of our knowledge, no algorithm to solve either \eqref{eq:potts_L1Conv} or the corresponding $L^2$-variant has been proposed yet.
-Here, we propose a heuristic to solve \eqref{eq:potts_L1Conv}.
-To this end, we introduce a new variable $v$ in \eqref{eq:potts_L1Conv} to obtain the splitting
+However, to our knowledge, no algorithms to solve either \eqref{eq:potts_L1Conv} or the corresponding $L^2$-variant have been proposed yet.
+In \autoref{sec:largeSizeKernels} we derive a heuristic to solve \eqref{eq:potts_L1Conv} where our fast algorithm to solve \eqref{eq:potts_L1_discFir} is employed as basic building block of an iterative algorithm; for results see \autoref{fig:potts_deconv_large}.

-If we fix $v,$ then the bivariate functional reduces to the Potts functional with respect to $u.$ For fixed $u,$ we get a convex $K$-$L^1$-$L^1$ optimization problem in $v,$ i.e., $K$-$L^1$ data term and $L^1$ regularization penalty.
-We approach this bivariate functional by solving alternately

-by our fast algorithm and by a standard method for the $K$-$L^1$-$L^1$ minimization \cite{baritaux2011primal}, respectively.
-Experiments confirming the power of this heuristic can be found in \autoref{fig:potts_deconv_large}.